astechedu/WebDevOpsTutorial/js.stacks.md

 Let’s start with the setup.
 Open your terminal and create a new file directory in any convenient location on your local machine.
 You can name it anything but in this example, it is called mern-todo.

     mkdir mern-todo

-Now, enter into that file directory:

     cd mern-todo

-The next step is to initialize the project with a package.json file.
-This file will contain some information about your app and the dependencies that it needs to run.

-You can use:

     npm init

-And follow the instructions when prompted.
-Or you can use:

     npm init -y

-To use the default values.

-Step 2 — Setting Up the Node Server

-To run your JavaScript code on the backend, you need to spin up a server that will compile your code.

     npm install express

 Now, create a file index.js and type the following code into it and save: